monixjnnl/flowers-4-caine/README.md

 💐Resource flowers gift website for someone

-# Flowers for Someone 🌸
+# Flowers for my Caine 🌸

-Welcome to Flowers for Someone! 🌼 This repository hosts the codebase for a charming website dedicated to the art of gifting flowers to your loved ones.
+Hello i made this for my baby 🌼 This repository hosts the codebase for a charming website dedicated to the art of gifting flowers to your loved ones.
 Express your sentiments with the beauty of nature!

 ## Table of Contents
 - [Introduction](#introduction)